BDC Hamburger Icon

 Open row

-Since the implementation of the General Data Protection Regulation (GDPR) by the European Union (EU), every business website needs to inform users about the data it collects.
-Severe data breaches at Yahoo, Uber and other companies have brought privacy concerns to the forefront.
-Making your website GDPR-compliant is necessary and helps protect users’ data.
+Since the implementation of the General Data Protection Regulation (GDPR) by the European Union (EU), business websites must inform users about the data they collect.
+High-profile data breaches at Yahoo, Uber and other companies have brought privacy concerns to the forefront.
+Ensuring your website is GDPR-compliant is essential and helps protect users’ data.

-Understanding what the GDPR is and how to implement it can feel overwhelming.
-Let’s look at what the GDPR act covers and how you can make your site GDPR-compliant.
+The GDPR and its implementation can feel overwhelming.
+Let’s examine what the regulation covers and how to make your website GDPR-compliant.

 What is the GDPR?

 The GDPR is an EU regulation that protects the online privacy of all EU citizens.
-It covers how personal data is used and extracted when users visit and interact with a website.
-This act affects all websites since they will likely get visitors from the EU region.
+It governs how personal data is collected, used and processed when users visit and interact with a website.
+This regulation affects all websites, since they will likely receive visitors from the EU.

-Here are some key features of the GDPR act that affect businesses:
+Here are some key features of the GDPR that affect businesses:

 • All websites must explicitly disclose that they are collecting personal data.